Chinese Communist Party: Collective leadership

-The CCP's organizational principle is democratic centralism, a principle that entails open discussion of policy on the condition of unity among party members in upholding the agreed-upon decision.
-It is based on two principles: democracy (synonymous in official discourse with "socialist democracy" and "inner-party democracy") and centralism.
-This has been the guiding organizational principle of the party since the 5th National Congress, held in 1927.
-In the words of the party constitution, "The Party is an integral body organized under its program and constitution and on the basis of democratic centralism".
-Mao once quipped that democratic centralism was "at once democratic and centralized, with the two seeming opposites of democracy and centralization united in a definite form."
-Mao claimed that the superiority of democratic centralism lay in its internal contradictions, between democracy and centralism, and freedom and discipline.
-Currently, the CCP is claiming that "democracy is the lifeline of the Party, the lifeline of socialism".
-But for democracy to be implemented, and functioning properly, there needs to be centralization.
-Democracy in any form, the CCP claims, needs centralism, since without centralism there will be no order.

 Supervision

-The CCP conducts interal supervision through its Central Commission for Discipline Inspection (CCDI).
+The CCP conducts internal supervision through its Central Commission for Discipline Inspection (CCDI).
 Shuanggui was an intra-party disciplinary process conducted by the CCDI.
 The process, which literally translates to "double regulation", aims to extract confessions from members accused of violating party rules.
 According to the Dui Hua Foundation, tactics such as cigarette burns, beatings and simulated drowning are among those used to extract confessions.
 Other reported techniques include the use of induced hallucinations, with one subject of this method reporting that "In the end I was so exhausted, I agreed to all the accusations against me even though they were false."
 In 2018, the shuanggui process was superseded by liuzhi or "retention in custody", which expands beyond CCP members to the entire public sector, academics, and business leaders.

 United front

 The CCP employs a political strategy that it terms "united front work" that involves groups and key individuals that are influenced or controlled by the CCP and used to advance its interests.
 United front work is managed primarily but not exclusively by the United Front Work Department (UFWD).
 The united front has historically been a popular front that has included eight legally permitted political parties alongside other people's organizations which have nominal representation in the National People's Congress and the Chinese People's Political Consultative Conference (CPPCC).
 However, the CPPCC is a body without real power.
 While consultation does take place, it is supervised and directed by the CCP.
 Under Xi Jinping, the united front and its targets of influence have expanded in size and scope.